Chicano murals: El Centro Chicano y Latino at Stanford University

+Casa Zapata, named after Emiliano Zapata, is Stanford’s Latinx-themed ethnic dorm, founded in 1972.
+It is located on the eastern part of the Stanford campus and is a four-class dorm.
+Originally founded to meet the needs of Stanford’s Mexican and Mexican American students, the dorm now represents a broader range of the Latine experience, specifically highlighting Latine communities that are not exclusively Mexican.
+In recent years, there has been a particular emphasis by dorm staff to make programming more inclusive of Afro-Latinx, Indigenous, and Queer voices.

+The dorm is home to murals showcasing Chicano and Latino art, created by students.
+The first mural, painted by Zarco Guerrero and titled "A Reaction to Violence and Institutional Racism in the Media," was created in 1974, just two years after Casa Zapata’s opening.
+There are 23 murals connected to the dorm (four on the exterior, 10 inside the dorm, and nine in other areas such as the lounge, basement, or dining hall).
+Some examples include The Lotería Mural at Casa Zapata, which visually mimics the traditional Mexican game, "Loteria," by presenting a wall of illustrated “cards” each symbolizing a region, idea, or value associated with Latinidad.
+Another example is The Founding of Aztlán, which depicts the Aztec legend of the founding of Mexico City.

 Colorado

 Colorado is one of the states establishing a preservation, conservation, and memorial of historical and almost extinct Chicano murals.
 Denver has included Chicano murals as "11 Most Endangered Historic Places" of the most historically extinct historical pieces to The National Trust for Historic Preservation.
 Chicanos are being highlighted in the media as an important part of the culture and history of Colorado.

 La Alma Lincoln Park Recreation Center

 La Alma Lincoln Recreational Center has been considered one of the most important historic places in Denver's Chicano Community.
 It has been producing public art and stories from the Chicano Movement of the 1960s and 1970s, as the Chicano community felt marginalized.
 Historic Denver describes this area as the center of Denver's Chicano Movement, as it is located in one of the oldest residential neighborhoods.

 "La Alma" by Emanuel Martinez

 La Alma Lincoln Park Neighborhood was used in early 1969 as a painting area for Chicano artists like Emanuel Martinez with "La Alma".
 Emanuel Martinez is considered one of the pioneers in Chicago of Chicano murals. " La Alma" is the mural currently standing and part of restoration plans as they aimed to preserve it as is historically important to the community.
 Emanuel Martinez explains that the meaning of this mural is Martinez's connection to his community and aims to portray the duality of culture.
 Emanuel Martinez used to educate Denver's high schoolers in 10th to 12th grade about "The Mexican Muralist Movement and an Exploration of Public Art" and La Alma's meaning and influence on the Chicano Mural Movement.